-- Fill out Form 10A104, Update or Cancellation of Kentucky Tax Account(s) and return to Department of Revenue.
+- Fill out Form 10A104, Update or Cancellation of Kentucky Tax Account(s) and return to Department of Revenue or make updates and submit requests on MyTaxes.ky.gov.
 This step must be taken.
-Failure to do so will generate computer notices which could result in assessments for delinquent returns. - 2.
-Provide a Form W-2 for each employee; and report the withholding statements to DOR electronically on CD or on Form K-5. - 3.
-Prepare and file Form K-3 via wraps.ky.gov.
-An email will be sent to the email address on file notifying you when the form is available.
+Failure to do so will generate computer notices which could result in assessments for delinquent returns. - Provide a Form W-2 for each employee; and report the withholding statements to DOR electronically, on CD or on Form K-5. - Prepare and file Form K-3 via MyTaxes.ky.gov.